 Traumatic Brain Injury

 to a traumatic brain injury (TBI).
-Another seven are hospitalized or die each day from a
+Another eight are hospitalized or die each

 Traumatic brain injuries can have a dramatic impact on a person’s ability to lead an active,

 fulfilling life.
-TBIs can affect an individual’s ability to work, their short- and long-term memory,
+TBIs can affect an individual’s ability to work, as well as his or her short- and long-term memory,

 vision, sleep, mood, and movement.